 The redevelopment had a side effect.
 It displaced people who had lived there for decades.
 Whether the people it displaced are better off now than they were 30 years ago is another question.

-Robert Rayford made national headlines 19 years ago.
+Robert Rayford made national headlines in 1987 but quickly vanished.
 In 1987, most everyone believed AIDS was a recent development.
 News that someone died of AIDS in St. Louis in 1969 shocked everyone.
 For any number of reasons, the story quickly faded.
 Right about the time Robert Rayford hit the news, the popular book And the Band Played On by Randy Shilts came out.
 Shilts’ book introduced the world to Gaëtan Dugas.
 There are any number of socioeconomic reasons why people were more comfortable with Dugas’ story than Rayford’s.

 But there are practical reasons too.
 Dugas kept a diary, shared a lot of information with doctors, and knew a lot of people.
 Rayford said little.
 Good journalism answers six questions: Who, what, when, where, why, and how.
+Rayford only ever answered two.
 We know who and what.
 When and where are vague.
 Why and how are still mysteries.
 It’s difficult to tell a story when you only have 2/3 of what you need.

 AIDS remains a bigger problem in inner cities today than it is for people with more affluence.
 It didn’t take in 1966, but it was back with a vengeance less than 20 years later and hasn’t left since.